Elvis10ten/notes/src/2025-1a-nand-to-tetris.md

 }
 ```
 ---
-The <mark>Arithmetic logic unit (ALU)</mark> is a chip designed to compute a set of arithmetic and logic operations.
+The <bmark>Arithmetic logic unit (ALU)</bmark> is a chip designed to compute a set of arithmetic and logic operations.
 Unlike the generic chips discussed so far, the ALU described below is specific to the Hack computer:
 * It only performs integer arithmetic (and not, for example, floating point arithmetic)
 * It computes only a set of 18 arithmetic-logical functions.